pradeep3sep/interviewquestion/README JavaScript.md

 {}=={} or {}==={} //false, refer different objects in memory
 ```

-> ### What is a first order function
-First-order function is a function that doesn’t accept another function as an argument and doesn’t return a function as its return value.

 > ### What is a unary function
 Unary function (i.e. monadic) is a function that accepts exactly one argument.
 It stands for a single argument accepted by a function